Proclamation of accession of Charles III: Isle of Man

-On 11 September, Lieutenant Governor John Lorimer proclaimed Charles III as the Lord of Mann during a ceremony at Government House in Onchan at 12:00 BST.
+On 11 September, Lieutenant Governor John Lorimer proclaimed Charles III as the Lord of Mann during a ceremony at Government House in Onchan at 12:00 noon.
 A second ceremony took place on 16 September on Tynwald Hill in St John's, where the accession of Charles III was also proclaimed in the Manx language by Lorimer.
-Both the ceremonies were attended by Chief Minister Alfred Cannan and the President of Tynwald Laurence Skelly.
+Both ceremonies were attended by Chief Minister Alfred Cannan and the President of Tynwald, Laurence Skelly.